kobesada/docker-volumes-backup-restore/README.md

 2. It stops containers using these volumes, archives the volume, restarts the containers, and uploads the backup to a designated server via SSH.
 3. Any mounted directory (even non-Docker volumes) can also be backed up if mounted to `/backup`.
+4. The retention policy ensures that backups are kept according to the specified count and period, using a probabilistic weighted distribution where older backups are more likely to be retained.
-4. Backups can be scheduled using cron or executed manually.
+5. Backups can be scheduled using cron or executed manually.
-5. Restores can be performed for all or specific volumes from any backup.
+6. Restores can be performed for all or specific volumes from any backup.
-6. Before performing a restore, the program automatically creates a backup of the current state to prevent accidental data loss.
+7. Before performing a restore, the program automatically creates a backup of the current state to prevent accidental data loss.

 ## Example `docker-compose.yml` Setup